ReCoded-Org/iraq-bc-movies-project-students/README.md

 - checkout this for more info about the search api endpoint https://developers.themoviedb.org/3/search/search-movies

-- Implement the SearchBox component to search for the input using the `constructUrl` function passing it the search path and query, and then return the results into the main component using a handler function. the function should be passed as a prop to the SearchBox.
-- Send the movies response from the main component to another component that will render the movies and lets call it MoviesGrid.
+- In the `Main` component send the movies to another component that will render the movies and lets call it MoviesGrid.
 - In the MoviesGrid map each movie to another component called MovieItem.

 ### Homework